-In this article series “Data Scientist vs. Data Analyst", we compare both professions and clarify whether you are better suited as a Data Analyst or Data Scientist.
-We take a look at the differences and similarities, career paths, tasks, essential skills and the salary as a Data Analyst and Data Scientist.
+In this series of articles "Data Scientist vs. Data Analyst", we compare both job descriptions and clarify whether you are better suited as a Data Analyst or Data Scientist.
+We will take a look at the differences and similarities, career paths, tasks, essential skills and the salary as a Data Analyst and Data Scientist.

 The salary of Data Analysts and Data Scientists